playfulprogramming/playfulprogramming/content/crutchcorn/posts/layered-react-structure/index.md

 > Want to learn more about `async`/`await` and promises in JavaScript?
 [Check out my article on the topic.](/posts/async-and-promises)

-One challenge with the introduction of the `async` and `await` API in JavaScript is that you now need to effectively [color-code your functions between asyncronous code and syncronous code.](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/)
+One challenge with the introduction of the `async` and `await` API in JavaScript is that you now need to effectively [color-code your functions between asynchronous code and synchronous code.](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/)

 While the author of the article linked above sees this developer color-coding as a bad thing, I once again lean into the paradigm shift and understand the benefits and downsides of each color of code: sync and async.

-After all, while syncronous code _can_ introduce a side-effect like so:
+After all, while synchronous code _can_ introduce a side-effect like so:

 ![A pure function is allowed to mutate state from within its local environment, while a side effect changes data outside its own environment](../../collections/framework-field-guide-fundamentals/posts/ffg-fundamentals-side-effects/pure-vs-side-effect.png)